Lab 1 Vivado, gvim installation and preparation

 2. Install Vivado to you PC

-Go to this link to download the newest version of Vivado.
+guides you to the newest version of Vivado.
+However, students reported

 The installation takes a while so prepare for that.